 Congratulations, you’ve implemented App Config into your application for an enhanced admin or end-user experience!
 Now that your app supports this standard, it’s important to take a few steps to make it easy for administrators to deploy this configuration file, and become aware that your app supports it.

-- Create an AppConfig Spec file with this Spec Creator or the new Beta version.
+- Create an AppConfig Spec file with the Spec Creator.

 - This describes valid input for your appconfig, and makes generating the appconfig easier.